-- from group day tours + basic hotels to private day tours + nice hotels or haciendas
+- from group day tours + basic hotels to private day tours + deluxe hotels or haciendas

-- or with a trip to Machu Picchu or anything like that.
+- We can combine the Galapagos with an Amazon and/or highlands itinerary or with a trip to Machu Picchu or anything like that.

 The geographical diversity of Ecuador means that there are a number of different climates and microclimates in the country's four regions.
 Temperatures vary according to elevation and the location of the cities and towns.
 Due to geographic differences in altitude, longitude and latitude, and the climatic effects of the Pacific Ocean, the Amazon, and the Andes, the various regions and sub regions of Ecuador have very different climates and microclimates.